-It is inevitable that we produce rubbish every day.
-Did you know that the average Australian household family produces about 2.25 kilograms of waste each day?
+Did you know that the average Australian family produces about 2.25 kilograms of waste daily?
 Or equivalently, 756 kilograms of waste per year!
 Now imagine how many families there are in Sydney, now that is a lot of rubbish!

-Therefore, it is extremely important that we take action on how we dispose of our garbage.
-Dumping rubbish in a landfill is the easiest way, yet it isn’t the best nor is it environmentally-friendly.
+Therefore, we must take action on how we dispose of our garbage.
+Dumping rubbish in a landfill is the easiest way, yet it isn’t the best nor is it environmentally friendly.
 This will only further contribute to global warming.

 Rubbish decomposes at different rates.
-For example, some natural food waste will only take months whereas a car tyre can take anywhere from 50-80 years to decompose.
+For example, some natural food waste will only take months, whereas a car tyre can decompose anywhere from 50-80 years.
 While it is sitting in a landfill, harmful greenhouse gases such as methane are released into the atmosphere, trapping heat and melting our polar ice caps.

-It is best practice not to keep a large amount of mixed waste at home.
-This will create unpleasant odours due to the mixing of liquid and food waste.
-Not to mention that it will attract pests and unwanted creatures to your home and bringing diseases and germs.
+It is best practice not to keep much-mixed waste at home.
+This will create unpleasant odours due to mixing liquid and food waste.
+It will also attract pests and unwanted creatures to your home and bring diseases and germs.

 Don’t illegally dump your rubbish

 You should never seek to illegally dump your rubbish as there are severe consequences and penalties for such a crime.
 Similarly, you should avoid burning rubbish as a method of disposal.
 Not many people know that burning waste is a problem.
 Apart from the safety issue that arises, incinerating rubbish only adds to climate change, encourages more waste, releases carbon dioxide, is inefficient and expensive.

 Sorting and separating rubbish